Credit Sesame logo

 Credit Sesame offers 7 services including Free credit score (TransUnion), Credit monitoring alerts, Identity theft insurance ($50K-$1M), Personalized financial product matching, Credit score simulator, and 2 more.

-Credit Sesame is best suited for Anyone wanting free credit score monitoring, Consumers seeking identity theft protection, People comparing financial products based on their credit profile.
+Credit Sesame has profile signals associated with Anyone wanting free credit score monitoring, Consumers seeking identity theft protection, People comparing financial products based on their credit profile.

 What are the strengths and weaknesses of Credit Sesame?